 Explain that the purpose of the triage tool is to determine which Workforce Solutions Office staff is best suited to assist them,

 Ensure that customers identify whether they are eligible veterans or eligible spouses, and

-Ensure that eligible veterans and eligible spouses confirm whether any of the SBE criteria or the U.S. Secretary’s priority categories apply
+Ensure that eligible veterans and eligible spouses confirm whether any of the QEB criteria or the U.S. Secretary of Labor additional population categories apply

-Boards must ensure that an eligible veteran or another eligible spouse identified as having an SBE is immediately referred to Disabled Veterans Outreach Program (DVOP) staff.
+TWC and Boards must ensure that TSMs, eligible veterans identified as having an QEB or eligible persons identified as having an SBE is immediately referred to DVOP or Consolidated DVOP/LVER staff.

-Boards must ensure that , WIOA staff, or other is available to provide services to eligible veterans and eligible spouses who have been determined either:
+TWC and Boards must ensure that Workforce Solutions Office staff, are available to provide services to eligible veterans and eligible people if a DVOP or Consolidated DVOP/LVER staff member is not available.

-To have an SBE, but for whom no DVOP staff is available to provide services
+Eligibility Claim Misrepresentation

-Not to have an SBEBoards must be aware that Title 7 Texas Penal Code §32.54 makes it a Class C misdemeanor to falsely use or claim to hold a military record for the purpose of receiving priority of service.
+Title 7 Texas Penal Code §32.54 makes it a Class C misdemeanor to falsely use or claim to hold a military record for the purpose of receiving priority of service.

-Boards must ensure that eligible veterans are informed of the penalties associated with proclaiming “Eligible Veteran” status that is fraudulent, fictitious, or has been revoked.
+TWC and Boards must ensure that eligible veterans are informed of the penalties associated with proclaiming “Eligible Veteran” status that is fraudulent, fictitious, or has been revoked.

 Implementing Priority of Service

-Boards must “Priority of service” means the right of eligible veterans to take precedence over noneligible persons in obtaining workforce services.
+TWC and Boards must ensure Workforce Solution Office staff implement priority of service.
+“Priority of service” means the right of eligible veterans to take precedence over noneligible persons in obtaining workforce services.
 “Taking precedence” can mean either of the following:

 Eligible veterans receive access to workforce services before noneligible persons.